Skip to main navigation Skip to main content

 Under the Safe Drinking Water Act, there is no current requirement for schools and childcare facilities to be tested.

-Revisions to the Safe Drinking Water Act will likely include requirements that require sampling in schools and childcare facilities.
+Revisions to the Safe Drinking Water Act will mandate that public water systems sample for lead in drinking water at schools and childcare facilities.
 The earliest required sampling will likely be in October 2024.

 The 3Ts program is the foundation of Kentucky’s program and focuses on the following core principles: